 The emotions speak a lot more than words; it describes the extent of their frustrations.
 It helps designers feel their pain and empathize with them.
 Thus, when designing the product, you are designing as someone who has the data from customers and feels the customers' experience.

 A storyboard is a tool that visually predicts and examines a user’s experience with a product.
 It portrays how people use a product, much like a movie.
 It can assist UX designers in understanding the flow of people’s conversations with a product over time, providing the designers with a clear sense of what is important to users.
 It will help designers with innovations in creating products that solve human problems.

 An empathy map depicts and discusses what a user requires.
 Empathy maps aid designers in understanding their customers.
 Empathy maps assist designers in developing a broad understanding of customers.

 An empathy map is divided into four groups:

-Empathy is a crucial factor in creating products centered around the needs of the customer.
-It enables designers to create products with good user experience and functionality.
+Empathy is essential in creating products centered around the customer's needs.
+It enables designers to develop products with a good user experience and functionality.

-There are skills to learn to create a customer-centric product, and tools to use.
+There are skills to learn to create a customer-centric product, tools to use, and research to do.
 Learning this requires being trained by experts in design tech, and you can find these experts at the GoCreate USA Bootcamp.
-Sign up here to register for the GoCreate USA Bootcamp starting next year.
-Get the skills required to create never-seen-before technologies that will improve and enhance life.
+Sign up here to register for the GoCreate USA Bootcamp to start learning UX design.